Retrospective on Pokémon: The Main Series Games

 Generation 2: Pokémon Silver and Gold

 With the rousing success of both the first set of games and the anime series, Game Freak quickly moved to create the next entry in the series.
 Thus, Japanese fans began to explore the next region filled with new creatures in 1999.
 Since Game Freak designed these for the new Game Boy Color, the games offered the first official look at these creatures in full color.
-With the move to color, the game also introduced yet another layer of collectability, shinies, the rare color variation that usually had less than a 1% chance of appearing.
-For instance, while a Gyaradow is usually blue, the shiny variation was red.
+With the move to color, the game also introduced yet another layer of collectability, shinies, the rare color variation that had a 1/8192 chance of appearing.
+For instance, while a Gyarados is usually blue, the shiny variation was red.

 Beyond the introduction to color pokémon, the game also introduced breeding into the games.
 Thus, by pairing up a male and a female pokémon, trainers could improve the stats of their team with optimal breeding combinations.
 This system would become a staple that also helped collectors aim for their rare shinies.